TedTschopp/tedt.org/_posts/Homepage/2010-01-01-Program-Architect-for-SCE.com.md

 - Represented SCE’s digital and ecommerce interests on the Utility Information Technology Benchmark (UNITE) group.

-description: "I served as the technical team lead and the single-point of contact for technical accountability on SCE's eCommerce channel, overseeing the project from concept through completion."
+description: I served as the technical team lead and the single-point of contact for technical accountability on SCE's eCommerce channel, overseeing the project from concept through completion.
-seo-description: "I served as the technical team lead and the single-point of contact for technical accountability on SCE's eCommerce channel, overseeing the project from concept through completion."
+seo-description: I served as the technical team lead and the single-point of contact for technical accountability on SCE's eCommerce channel, overseeing the project from concept through completion.

 categories: Home
 tags: